KimhabOrk/portfolio-site/README.md

-# static-starter
+# Portflio Website

-> This is the old static starter kit repo.
-The new version will live at https://github.com/static/static-starter
+> New portlio website